20kdc/byond-data-docs/protocol/Protocol.md

 Each frame has the following form:

+For CtoS frames that aren't the handshake {

 1. Uint16BE sequence (Only present on CtoS frames that aren't the handshake.)

+}

-2. Uint16BE type
+1. Uint16BE type
-3. Uint16BE length
+2. Uint16BE length
-4. Array of length Uint8s data
+3. Array of length Uint8s data

 Each frame *must* be sent as a single write call.
-(Yes, really.)
+(It has to do with the PSH flag.)

+The sequence number is initialized in the client's handshake, and is advanced with the following method:

+1. Multiply the current sequence number by 0x43d4 - the result must be 32-bit.
+2. Add this result to itself divided by 0xFFF1 and multiplied by 15, again all 32-bit.
+3. This result, cast to Uint16, is the new sequence number except for one last rule:
+3. If the sequence number is 0 (keeping in mind it's Uint16): Set it to 1.

 Additionally, there's a Uint32 piece of state not encoded here: The encryption key.
 If it is not 0, encryption is active.